 France tourist visa

-France tourist visa is free for Montserratian citizens.
-The stay is usually short and visa expires in 90 days.
+France tourist visa is free for Irish citizens.
+The stay is usually short with a period of unlimited and visa expires in 90 days.
 Applicant is not required to be present when applying for France tourist visa.
 A total of 6 documents are required for applying France tourist visa.
 You can also find useful tips from fellow travellers.

 The Schengen Visa is a visa for the Schengen Area, which consists of most of the European Economic Area, plus several other adjacent countries.
 The visa allows visitors to stay in the Schengen Area for up to 90 days within a 180-day period.
 The visa is valid for tourism, family visits, and business.
 European Travel Information and Authorisation System or ETIAS is an electronic authorisation system of the European Union for visa-exempt visitors travelling to the European Union or the Schengen Area which is expected to enter into operation at the end of 2022.

-How to get France tourist visa from Montserrat
+How to apply France tourist visa from Ireland

-Step 1 : Montserratian citizens can arrive at France without a visa.
+Step 1 : Irish citizens can arrive at France without a visa.

-Step 2 : After arriving, Montserratian citizens can go to France immigration counter.
+Step 2 : After arriving, Irish citizens can go to France immigration counter.

-Step 3 : Show travel document like Original Passport or National ID card of Montserrat.
+Step 3 : Show travel document like Original Passport or National ID card of Ireland.

 Step 4 : Once you get entry stamp, you can enter France and stay for the duration on your stamping.